enso-org/ide/docs/connections.md

 The name `five` introduced into the parent scope is bound to a value of expression `5`.

-Assignment operator is also used to define functions, extension methods and perform pattern matching.
+Assignment operator is used to define functions, extension methods and perform pattern matching.
 For different cases appropriate desugaring is applied.
 See sections below for details for particular details.

 Roughly speaking, if a name is a variable name, it is introduced and its arguments (if present) are visible only in the definition body.
 If the name is constructor name though, it will pattern-match on variables in its arguments positions.

 If macros are used in the definition, it is assumed that if it appears in a pattern context, variable names it matched shall be bound — or otherwise just